 A crime clock is the most aggregate representation of crime data and conveys the annual reported crime experienced by showing the relative frequency of occurrence of crimes.
 It represents a ratio of crime incidence in relation to fixed time intervals.
 The murder clock captures the relative frequency for the offence of murder.
-For example in the US, 1 murder occurred every 32 minutes (UCR, 2008).
+For example according to the Office for Victims of Crime, of the US Department of Justice, 1 murder occurred every 31 minutes (UCR, 2008).
 Critics argue that rendering such data is simply political rhetoric as crime is displayed in a manner that exaggerates its seriousness and frequency (Baer & Chambliss, 1997).
 Crime clocks, therefore, should be viewed with care and should not be interpreted literally or used to imply some regularity in the commission of crime.
 The graphic below illustrates the murder clock for The Bahamas during the study period.